-The Harbour City Theatre is a cozy and welcoming performance arts venue in Nanaimo’s downtown arts district.
+The OV Arts Centre, previously called the Harbour City Theatre is a cozy and welcoming performance arts venue in Nanaimo’s downtown arts district.
 The 96-seat theatre is equipped with modern acoustics and lighting, and a 30’ x 24’ sprung stage.

-Nanaimo’s newest theatre, The Harbour City Theatre was founded in 2014 and is operated by the non-profit Harbour City Theatre Alliance.
+Nanaimo’s newest theatre, it was founded in 2014 and is operated by the non-profit Harbour City Theatre Alliance.
 The theatre aims to provide an affordable yet comfortable arts venue for various community groups.

 Malaspina Theatre at VIU